mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 My design pivoted to this stage after introducing design patterns based challenge cards and inviting participants into game playing via older arcade games.

 This was in response to tension of teaching PGCE students in a smaller time scale but wanting to capture the essessce of the pedagogy.
 And in the process of preparing for Mozilla conference.

+NOTE MOVE ANALYSIS LATER
+This approach follows the Use-Modify-Create model to limit learner anxiety for novice coders and to scaffold the acquisition of coding and computational thinking concepts [@lee_computational_2011].
+I worked with learners to create a wish list of game features to create a 2D platform game.
+These features included moving hazards, jumping on enemies, finding a door or flag to progress to the next level.
+We can describe these features as game design patterns.
+Driven by the requests of learners, I developed tutorials to support students implement these patterns.
+This approach aligns with inclusive education principles in that it increases the choices of students, scaffolds the way they can access resources and allows them to keep a track of their own progress.

+#### Phase Three

 **Delivery**